ESC18/PlanetAgeCalculator/README.md

 7. Add "jest": true in .eslintrc.
 8. In package.json include single line comments that tell the user things they should change: name, version, description, main if needed.
 9. In README.md add additional single line comments on things that should be changed if needed.
 10. Add Text document that provides additional info to user and access to resources for helping with support.
+As well as a github pages site that helps display        documentation and a video on usage.
 -->